Limited Time Offer:Up to 20% off Hello Interview Premium

 • initialWords: a list of words to add to the Trie,

 • commands: a list of commands to run.
-Each command is a tuple, where the first element is either "search" or "delete", and the second element is the word to search or delete.
+Each command is a tuple, where the first element is "search", "startsWith", or "delete", and the second element is the word or prefix.

 The test cases will create the Trie with the initial words, and then run the commands in order, and compare the output to the expected output.
-Note we only compare the output of the search commands, not the delete commands.
+Note we only compare the output of search and startsWith commands, not delete commands.

 Input: